-Rosie O’Neil, co-founder of the luxury confections brand Sugarfina says exhibiting at NY Now at the Javits Center in Manhattan has been a significant contributor to the success of her brand.
+Rosie O’Neill, co-founder of the luxury confections brand Sugarfina says exhibiting at NY Now at the Javits Center in Manhattan has been a significant contributor to the success of her brand.
 The show boasts 2,300 exhibitors and more than 25,000 attendees.
-Sugarfina exhibits at both annual shows (this year’s summer show is August 10th-14th; dates for the Winter 2020 show are not yet available), and O’Neil says it enables her to really target Sugarfina’s ideal audience.
+Sugarfina exhibits at both annual shows (this year’s summer show is August 10th-14th; dates for the Winter 2020 show are not yet available), and O’Neill says it enables her to really target Sugarfina’s ideal audience.

 “We don’t think of ourselves as a confectionary brand,” she explains.
 “We are a lifestyle and gifting brand so we want to go to shows with that position.”

 This is exactly what NY Now offers.
 O’Neill started exhibiting at the show in 2014 with the goal of creating brand awareness.
 She quickly met her goal.

 “Now we have a really great line-up of accounts that we work with,” she says, adding that her company’s relationship with the brand Total Wine is a direct result of NY Now.

 As long as you’re in New York, ShoppeObject is a very new but very up-and-coming show that is held at Pier 36 and happens to coincide with NY Now’s dates.
 Stacy Maiano of Red Sail, an accessory, home and gift boutique in Portland, OR, says she has found hundreds of designers that she loves at ShoppeObject—and the show has only been in existence since last summer.
 This summer’s show will be its third.
 She says she loves that the show is much more curated than some of the others she has attended, and quality of the designers is impeccable.